scarloscamposg/Bujo-Burgers-Sales-Analysis-Project/README.md

 •	Reach out to the best costumers through the app Loyalty program data to be awarded with discounts and benefits.

-•	Apply a Digital marketing campaign for new products and promotions targeted to different costumer segments (Refer to Digital Marketing Proposal)
+•	Apply a Digital marketing campaign for new products and promotions targeted to different costumer segments.
+Refer to Digital Marketing Proposal: <https://github.com/scarloscamposg/Bujo-Burgers-Sales-Analysis-Project/blob/main/Bujo%20marketing%20plan.pdf>

 •	Have a closer relationship in the Terenure Community to connect and increase sales there as it happens in the Sandymount branch which had formed a relationship with the community

+A presentaion of this has been showed to the director manager with this recomendations and future projects to dive into costumer data to cross with this analysis.
+You can Check it out here: <https://github.com/scarloscamposg/Bujo-Burgers-Sales-Analysis-Project/blob/main/BUJO%20Sales%20Data%20Analysis%20and%20Marketing%20Strategies%20Presentation.pptx>